-The Western Lands Commissioner is chair of the Border Fence Maintenance Board, which maintains the 600 kilometre dog-proof fence along parts of the Queensland and South Australian borders.
+The minister is chair of the Border Fence Maintenance Board, which maintains the 600-kilometre dog-proof fence along parts of the Queensland and South Australian borders.

-Border Fence Maintenance Board rates are payable on all properties in the Western Division that are comprised of more than 1,000 hectares, including freehold and leasehold lands.
+Border Fence Maintenance Board rates are payable on all properties in the Western Division that comprise more than 1,000 hectares, including freehold and leasehold lands.